percona/community/content/labs/_index.md

 {{% hero-gradient class="dark-purlple" %}}

 We encourage you to think creatively and come up with new ideas.
-Share with us your new products, processes, or services by contacting us at labs@percona.com or [form](/labs/contacts/).
+Share with us your new products, processes, or services by contacting us at labs@percona.com, with the help of the [contact form](/labs/contacts/) or on the [Percona Community Forum](https://forums.percona.com/c/percona-labs/76).

 {{% /hero-gradient %}}